AceDataCloud/MidjourneyAPI/docs/midjourney_translate_api_integration_guide.md

 ## Application Process

-To use the Midjourney Translate API, you need to first apply for the corresponding service on the application page [Midjourney Translate API](https://platform.acedata.cloud/documents/e067d19b-7a66-4458-a45f-0fe88c1d5d34).
+To use the Midjourney Translate API, you need to first go to the application page [Midjourney Translate API](https://platform.acedata.cloud/documents/e067d19b-7a66-4458-a45f-0fe88c1d5d34) to apply for the corresponding service.
 After entering the page, click the "Acquire" button, as shown in the image:

 ![Application Page](https://cdn.acedata.cloud/rci31i.png)

-If you are not logged in or registered, you will be automatically redirected to the [login page](https://platform.acedata.cloud) inviting you to register and log in.
+If you have not logged in or registered, you will be automatically redirected to the [login page](https://platform.acedata.cloud) inviting you to register and log in.
 After logging in or registering, you will be automatically returned to the current page.

 There is a free quota available for first-time applicants, allowing you to use the API for free.

 ## Request Example

-We will use a Chinese descriptive term as an example to demonstrate how to use the API.
-Suppose the Chinese descriptive term is: exquisite, flawless, pure white angel.
-Next, we will demonstrate how to upload the Chinese descriptive term and obtain the English descriptive term.
+Let's take a Chinese descriptive term as an example to demonstrate how to use the API.
+Suppose the Chinese descriptive term is: 精致，无暇，洁白的天使, and we will demonstrate how to upload the Chinese descriptive term and obtain the English descriptive term.

 ### Setting Request Headers and Request Body